Journey’s End (2017)

 Dir.: Saul Dibb | Cast: Sam Claflin, Paul Bettany, Asa Butterfield, Toby Jones | UK | 107′

-Saul Dibb (Suite Francaise) make great use of Simon Reade’s taut script to depict this gloomy chronicle of the last knockings of the First World War, set in a dugout at Aisne Northern France, over a four-day period in March 1918.
+Saul Dibb (Suite Francaise) make great use of Simon Reade’s taut script to depict this gloomy WWI chronicle, set in a dugout at Aisne Northern France over a four-day period in March 1918.

-Based on the seminal 1930 play of the same name by RC Sheriff and Norman Bartlett, JOURNEY’S END is unrelentingly harrowing.
-Sam Claflin plays Captain Stanhope, who is slowly losing his mind and dependent on alcohol, but to everyone else he is a hero.
+Based on Vernon Bartlett’s novel and the seminal 1930 play by RC Sheriff, JOURNEY’S END is unrelentingly harrowing.
+And rather than creating a worthy and alienating throwback to the era, Dibb succeeds in connecting us to the present with well-formed and convincing characterisations of real people who we can relate to, an and feel for, rather than relics from another point in time.
+Powerfully projecting the narrative beyond the confines of its cramped surroundings, he also makes the threat of the impending air strikes ever-present and audible as a force just over the parapet where the men make their final tragic sortie, he also creates a love interest for Captain Stanhope in the shape of Raleigh’s sister who is captured in a pleasant vignette in her country drawing room, adding welcome contrast to the despondency in the dugout.
+Sam Claflin plays Stanhope, slowly losing his mind in a haze of whisky.
+But to everyone else he is a hero.
 The unit is held together by his second-in-command, Osborne (Bettany), a former schoolteacher, who is gentle and understanding, but somehow longs for his own death.
-Fresh from the training academy, Lieutenant Raleigh (Butterfield) uses his uncle, a general, to be posted in Stanhope’s battalion, because he admires Stanhope, with whom he went to public school.
-Stanhope, who had a scholarship, was introduced by Raleigh to his sister – but the Captain has not visited the woman waiting for him, because he knows about his state of mind.
-A German offensive is likely to start in a few days and Raleigh and Osborne are send out with the men to capture a German who will confirm the exact date of the planned attack.
-This bloody undertaking is only the curtain-raiser for the real slaughter during the German bombardment, which led to them gaining a few hundred yards.
-There are fine performances, among them Toby Jones as the cook, trying to please everybody so he can stay out of the trenches.
-DoP Laurie Rose (High Rise) captures the wretched cage behind the wire where the men wait for their death.
-There have been many war films over the past century which try to commemorating the mass slaughter with ultra-realism picturing those horrifying days.
-Remembrance is necessary, and every single record of the conflict offers another opportunity for us to recall the bitter events that finally united Europe.
-AS
+Fresh from the training academy, Lieutenant Raleigh (Butterfield) pleads with his uncle, a general, to secure him a posting in Stanhope’s battalion.
+He admires Stanhope, who was an older pupil at his school, but nothing prepares him for what is to come.
+The German offensive keeps the tension as tight as the mens’ measly rations, and when Raleigh and Osborne are sent out with a handful of soldiers they manage to capture a German who will be cross-examined to confirm the exact date of the planned attack.
+This bloody undertaking is only the curtain-raiser for the mass slaughter that was to occur during the German bombardment.
+There are terrific performances, among them Toby Jones as the cook, trying to please everybody so he can stay out of the line of fire.
+DoP Laurie Rose (High Rise) captures the tortuous trenches where the men wait for their death.
+There have been many war films over the past century commemorating the mass slaughter with ultra-realism and picturing those horrifying days.
+But this is a grim record that really brings home the realisation that none of us is ever ‘entitled’ to peace or to happiness: We don’t have a right to anything.
+Remembrance is necessary, and every single record of the two World Wars offers another opportunity for us to recall the bitter events that finally united Europe.
+And how important that union still is.
+MT